How to Cook Scallops

 - Preheat the broiler.
 Place scallops on a greased, unheated rack of a broiler pan.
 If you like, you can thread three or four scallops onto skewers, leaving 1/4-inch spaces between pieces.

-- Broil about 4 inches from the heat for 8 to 10 minutes or until scallops are opaque, turning and brushing with the remaining butter mixture halfway through broiling.
+- Broil about 4 inches from the heat for 6 to 10 minutes or until scallops are opaque, turning and brushing with additional butter-oil mixture halfway through broiling.
 Serve with tartar sauce, sweet-and-sour sauce, or another favorite prepared sauce.

 - Thread scallops and other ingredients, if using, onto skewers.
 (Note: If you're using wooden skewers, soak them in a shallow dish in enough water to cover for 1 hour before threading on food.)
-Grill kabobs on a well-greased grill rack directly over medium-high heat about 8 minutes or until scallops turn opaque, turning once halfway through grilling and brushing with reserved marinade.
+Grill kabobs on a well-greased grill rack directly over medium heat 5 to 8 minutes or until scallops turn opaque, turning once halfway through grilling and brushing with reserved marinade, if using.